 - A. The recommended Calcium Hardness (CH) level for your spa is 150-200 ppm. - B. Calcium Hardness is a measure of the total amount of dissolved calcium in the water.
 Calcium helps control the corrosive nature of the spa's water.
 That's why calcium-low water (commonly known as "soft" water) is not recommended.
 It is very corrosive to the equipment, and can cause staining of the spa shell. - C. If the CH is too high (commonly known as "hard water"), formation of scale on the spa's shell surface and equipment can result.
 CH can be decreased by dilution-a mixture of 75% hard and 25% soft water will usually yield a reading within the correct range.
-If soft water is not available or practical for you, a stain and scale inhibitor should be added to the spa water, according to label instructions. - D. Once the CH is balanced, it normally remains stable, although the addition of more water with a high or low calcium content will raise or lower the CH reading of the water. - E. When the Calcium Hardness is within the recommended range, proceed to the next step.
+If soft water is not available or practical for you, a stain and scale inhibitor should be added to the spa water, according to label instructions. - D. If the CH is too low add CH Increaser. - E. Once the CH is balanced, it normally remains stable, although the addition of more water with a high or low calcium content will raise or lower the CH reading of the water. - F. When the Calcium Hardness is within the recommended range, proceed to the next step.